Biocon Q2FY23 Revenue at Rs 2,384 Cr., Up 23 percent; Core EBITDA at Rs 816 Cr., Up 34 percent Gross R&D Spend at Rs 252 Crore, Up 52 percent

 Biocon Group

-"We reported a strong consolidated revenue growth of 23 per cent YoY for Q2FY23 at Rs.
-2,384 Crore driven by 34 per cent growth in Biosimilars, 26 per cent in Research Services and 18 per cent in the Generics business.
-Our Gross R&D spends increased by 52 per cent YoY this quarter to Rs.
-252 Crore reflecting our advancing pipeline that will drive our future growth.
-Core EBITDA was up by 34 per cent at Rs.
-816 Crore, representing healthy core operating margins of 35 per cent versus 33 per cent in the same quarter last year.
+"We reported strong consolidated revenue growth of 23 per cent YoY for Q2FY23 at Rs 2,384 Crore driven by 34 per cent growth in Biosimilars, 26 per cent in Research Services and 18 per cent in the Generics business.
+Our Gross R&D spends increased by 52 per cent YoY this quarter to Rs 252 Crore reflecting our advancing pipeline that will drive our future growth.
+Core EBITDA was up by 34 per cent at Rs 816 Crore, representing healthy core operating margins of 35 per cent versus 33 per cent in the same quarter last year.

 "We have delivered a resilient performance in H1FY23, with all segments delivering strong revenue growth.
 We expect to consolidate on this performance in the second half of FY23.
 Enhanced capacities and new launches will drive growth for our API and Generic Formulations business, while continued business momentum should help Syngene achieve its guidance for the full year.